albertnev/food-macro-conversor/README.md

 - [x] Configure Typescript and NextJS.
 - [x] Configure i18n for NextJS and React app.
-- [ ] Consider advantages of logged in users (Store custom added data?
+- [x] Consider advantages of logged in users (Store custom added data?
 Where/How?).

-  - [ ] Check availability Twitter log in.
+  - [x] Check availability Twitter log in.
-  - [ ] Check availability Google log in.
+  - [x] Check availability Google log in.

-- [ ] Check usage of SWR from NextJS team to make fetch calls.
 - [x] Make initial fetch to a food database:
   - :x: MyFitnessPal: CORS violation, private API.
   - :x: FoodRepo.org: almost no images, not in spanish, inacurate search.